-The Tribunal found that there is insufficient evidence to prove Canada has successfully coordinated federal programs, which it had been ordered to do in 2016.
+The Tribunal found no evidence to prove Canada has evaluated its federal programs to respond to First Nations children's needs and address gaps in services.
+The Tribunal reaffirmed its previous orders from as early as 2016 that Canada must close gaps and coordinate its federal programs so that children do not experiences gaps, delays and denials in services.
 The Tribunal also agreed that while programs designed and delivered by First Nations, when funded properly, are optimal, Canada must also reform its federal programs to improve its implementation of Jordan's Principle.